ktor-doc-jp/ktor-doc-jp/clients/http-client.md

 specifying an engine, for example [`Apache`](#apache), [`Jetty`](#jetty) or [`CIO`](#cio), and start making requests using one of the many convenience methods available.

+Since Ktor 0.9.3, you can omit the engine, and Ktor will choose an engine among the ones that are available from the included artifacts using a ServiceLoader.

 First you need to instantiate the client:

 ```kotlin